Fighting an Overpayment of Cash or Medical Assistance

-Example 1: You asked for emergency assistance and were eligible.
+Example 1: You asked for emergency assistance.
+You were eligible.
 You did not get any.
 Example 2: You reported an additional person in your family.
 You should have gotten more benefits.
 You did not.

 The agency must subtract any underpayment they owe you from the overpayment amount.
 It does not matter how long ago the underpayment happened.